Your Millennium Trust IRA

 If you are eligible to fund an IRA, you can make contributions to your Millennium Trust IRA up to the IRS's annual contribution limit.
 You may also transfer other IRAs or rollover distributions from other retirement plans into your Millennium IRA.Deposit Form

 Because the terms of your former retirement plan are no longer applicable, any specified beneficiary designation ended when the rollover was made.
-You should specify your beneficiary designation(s) by completing the Automatic Rollover Adoption Agreement.
-If your adoption agreement has already been submitted, you can change your designation(s) by completing the Beneficiary Designation form.Beneficiary Designation Form
+You should specify your beneficiary designation(s) by completing the Automatic Rollover IRA Form.
+If your IRA Form has already been submitted, you can change your designation(s) by completing the Beneficiary Designation form.Beneficiary Designation Form

 Millennium Trust charges a one-time fee to establish an IRA in your name and an annual fee for custody and investment services.
 After the first year, your account is charged an annual fee in the same month the account was established.